Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Bounds from EDMs and Collider Higgs Boson Data

 The LHC signal strength of the Higgs production by a mechanism $P$ with the Higgs decaying into a final state $F$ , normalised to the SM prediction, is defined as \be \mu_P^F = \frac{\sigma_P}{\sigma^\text{SM}_P}\, \frac{\Gamma\p{h \rightarrow F}}{\Gamma^\text{SM}\p{h \rightarrow F}}\, \p{\frac{\Gamma_{h,\text{tot}}}{\Gamma^\text{SM}_{h,\text{tot}}}}^{-1} \,, \ee where $\sigma_P$ is the production cross section by the mechanism $P$, $\Gamma\p{h \rightarrow F}$ is the decay rate into the final state $F$ and $\Gamma_{h,\text{tot}}$ is the total decay rate of the Higgs.
 The ``SM'' prefix indicates that the quantity is the predicted one within the SM.
 The parameter controlling the deviation from the SM expectation in the Higgs signal strength is $r_\psi^2$ introduced in Eq.~\eqref{rpsiDef}.

-The most recent combination of different Higgs signal strengths has been released by the ATLAS collaboration in Ref.~\cite{ATLAS:2019nkf}, using data at $\sqrt s=13\TeV$ with $80 \text{ fb}^{-1}$ of integrated luminosity.
-The results that will be used in this analysis are reported in Tab.~\ref{tab:ATLASData}.
+The most recent combinations of different Higgs signal strengths has been released by both ATLAS and CMS collaborations in Refs.~\cite{ATLAS:2019nkf} and \cite{CMS:2018uag}, respectively, using data at $\sqrt s=13\TeV$.
+The results that will be used in this analysis are reported in Tabs.~\ref{tab:ATLASData} and \ref{tab:CMSData}.

-In addition, ATLAS collaboration reported in Ref.~\cite{ATLAS:2020fzp} the observations of $h\to\mu\ov\mu$ in collisions at $\sqrt{s}=13\TeV$ with $139\text{ fb}^{-1}$ of integrated luminosity.
-The only numerical data that will be used in our analysis is the one with associated jet emission and VBF, reported in Tab.~\ref{tab:ATLASDatamumu} (more details follow).
+In addition, both collaborations reported in Refs.~\cite{ATLAS:2020fzp} and \cite{CMS:2020xwi} the observations of $h\to\mu\ov\mu$ in collisions at $\sqrt{s}=13\TeV$.
+The data in Tab.~\ref{tab:ATLASDatamumu} that will be used in our analysis are the ones with associated jet emission and VBF (more details follow), while all the data in Tab.~\ref{tab:CMSDatamumu} will be used.

 In Ref.~\cite{CMS:2019hve}, the CMS collaboration reported the most stringent bound on $h\to c\ov{c}$, analysing data on vector boson-Higgs (VH) associated production with the Higgs decaying into two charm quarks.
 The best fit value, $\mu_{cc}=37\pm20$, is however affected by very large uncertainties, much larger than the ones on the previous reported data, and for this reason will not be used in our analysis.